-To encourage more visitor penetration across the site and provide additional and varied views of the cliffs, a new approach to visitor distribution is proposed.
+To encourage widespread visitor distribution across the site and provide additional and varied views of the cliffs, a new approach to the visitor experience is proposed.

 Following site visits, it was determined that the northern topography rises higher in many places along the route than the southern topography, giving a much-enhanced view of the cliff landscape.
-This led to the proposal to focus on habitat rehabilitation in the north as well as inland, encouraging visitors to navigate various routes to the cliffs, depending on ability, time and interest.
-The reinstatement of historic features such as the lake can be made available to the visitor in this northern zone.
+This led to the proposal to focus on habitat recovery in the north as well as inland, encouraging visitors to navigate various routes to the cliffs, depending on ability, time and interest.
+The reinstatement of historic features such as the lake, which can provide wetlands to the east of O'Briens tower, will enhance the visitor experience in this northern zone.